 Each spring, Fairfax Water flushes its water mains by opening fire hydrants and allowing them to flow freely for a short period of time.

-The water treatment process switches from using combined chlorine to free chlorine.
+During this time, the treatment process switches from using combined chlorine to free chlorine.

-So you may notice a chlorine taste and odor in your drinking water while free chlorine is washing its way through.
+You may notice a chlorine taste and odor in your drinking water while free chlorine is washing its way through.
 Flushing also may result in temporary discoloration and the presence of sediment in your water.
 These conditions are not harmful and should be of very short duration.
 If you are especially sensitive to the taste and odor of chlorine, try keeping an open container of drinking water in your refrigerator, but remember – drinking water has a shelf life!
 Change out the water in your refrigerated container weekly.